KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### reset_device

 Application to reset the device.
-The Application will issue the following commands:
+The application will issue the following commands:

 - Discovery with a specific serial number
 - POST to /a/sen with the reset command